Leucocoprinus brunnescens: Description

 Leucocoprinus brunnescens is a small dapperling mushroom with thin white flesh.

 Cap: 2-3cm.
 Convex or flat with an umbo.
 Whitish colour with brown specks or scales (squamules) forming on the cap except in the centre.
-Cap flesh is thin and the edges may develop cracks.
+The cap flesh is thin and the edges may develop cracks.
 Stem: 3-5cm long and 2-4mm thick.
 White, hollow and fibrous with a slightly thicker base.
 Small persistent annulus in the middle of the stem (median).
 Gills: White, crowded and free.
 Spores: Elliptical, 6-8 x 4-5 μm.
 Taste: Sweet.

 The flesh bruises brown with discolouration also presenting when dry with the stem below the stem ring at first turning reddish-brown before becoming brown.
 Peck notes that within 12-24 hours the entire drying mushroom turns brown.

 Locquin's 1945 description varies in that it notes pink gills bordered with black.
 It's possible that this is a description of the drying mushroom or it may be another species as Locquin was likely aware of given his note of 'L. brunnescens Peck ?'